exercism/v3/languages/javascript/exercises/concept/closures/.docs/introduction.md

-**Closures** are a programming pattern in JavaScript which allows variables from an outer lexical context to be used inside of a nested block of code.
+**Closures** are a programming pattern in JavaScript which allows variables from an outer [lexical scope][wiki-lexical-scope] to be used inside of a nested block of code.
 JavaScript supports closures transparently, and they are often used without knowing what they are.

 ```javascript
 // Top-level declarations are global-scope